 Painters are an integral part of the construction industry.
 Working in this industry can be both satisfying and rewarding, however, you may be exposed to certain risks if safe methods of work are not followed.
 Almost all professions involve occupational hazards but this does not mean that these risks cannot be reduced or eliminated.
 As a painter, it is your and the employer’s responsibility to ensure that adequate safety levels are maintained at all times.

 At Ecopainting, safety comes first, always.
-As painting contractors, we are aware there are a number of safety issues that all our painters need to be aware of.
+We are aware there are a number of safety issues that all our painters need to be aware of.
 For instance, there are some projects that require working on lifts or heights.
 Any painter using the lift needs to be certified and must use the harnesses to prevent accidents.
 While this is an apparent risk, there are some jobs that have hidden safety hazards that need to be addressed as well.

 A career in construction and painting is a viable alternative for young men and women today.
 By being aware of safety hazards painters can have a long and healthy employment.